-When you move the machine to another location, you secure the table and the head in place.
+When you move the machine to another location, you secure the table and the head in place using screws.

-- 1 Make sure the power to the machine is turned off, then detach the AC adapter, the USB cable, and the power cord. - Remove the AC adapter holder and the head retainer.

-Use the removed screws to secure the head retainer and the head in place.
+- 1 Make sure the power to the machine is turned off, then detach the AC adapter, the USB cable, and the power cord. - Remove the AC adapter holder.
+You use the screws you removed to secure the head in place.